alien4cloud/alien4cloud.github.io/documentation/getting_started/lamp_stack_php.markdown

 ## Properties

 The PHP recipe is not so complicated, it has only three properties.
 The first property is the version, like for Apache recipe, it's just to be mentioned.
-The two other properties are booleans to install the Apache 2 module or the MySQL module., two packages specific to this software.
+The two other properties are booleans to install the PHP Apache 2 module or the PHP MySQL module.

 {: .table .table-bordered}
 |Property  | Usage | Comment |